Reading time: 3 – 5 minutes

-- Purge through your piles.
-Designate new areas on the countertop or table as Donate, Sell, Trash, and Recycle piles.
+- Purge through your areas.
+Designate new areas on the countertop or table as Donate, Sell, Trash, and Recycle areas.
 You can mark the designated areas with post-it notes or a slip of paper with each title on it.
-Scan the “like with like” piles.
 Remove anything you think is unusable, and place it in either the Trash or Recycle piles.
 Remove any items you no longer use, love or want, and place them in either the Donate or Sell piles.
+Be brutal here.
+If you know you’re not going to use it, pass it on to someone who will.
 (When you decide whether to Donate or Sell an item, keep in mind the time, effort, and energy it will take to sell it (auction, garage sale, one-on-one, etc.).
 Make sure your return on investment is worth it.
 Consider unchaining yourself from that item by putting it straight into the Donate pile.
 Someone else really needs it.)

-- Take a look at the remaining little stuff – remember, you use, love or want them.
+- Take a look at the remaining bakeware – remember, you use, love or want them.

 - Where do you want their home in your home to be?
-Near Food Prep Area?
-Near Dishwasher?
+Where will they fit?
 Drawer?
 Cabinet?
-Countertop?
 Shelving?
+Pantry?

-- Do you have a divided container already in which you want to continue to house them?
-Will they fit in this container?
-If not, you may have to go back to the purging step (Donate or Sell).
+- Do you have a space in which you want to continue to house them?
+Will they fit in this space?
+Do you need to buy organization products to help stack these items (vertical racks for cookie sheets?).
+If the items will not fit in this space, you may have to go back to the purging step (Donate or Sell).

-- Locate your selection in which to house them.
+- Locate your selection in which to house these items.

-- Enjoy being able to find your little stuff whenever you need them.
+- Enjoy being able to find your bakeware whenever you need them.

-- Remember to return your little stuff here after each use.
+- Remember to return your bakeware here after each use.

 Hello, my name is Tina Bonifacio, and I am a Professional Organizer working with residential and commercial clients in the greater Savannah, Georgia area.
 For more information, visit http://www.OrganizedByTina.com.
 Thanks for stopping by.
 You are welcome back anytime.